OmarB97/trynano/README.md

 Finally, we provide some basic instructions on how to set up their own private wallet (Natrium, Nault, etc.) and even how to send their nano to that wallet.

-## Call To Action: Language Translation Help Needed!
+## Call To Action: Translation Help Needed!

 Please go [here](https://github.com/OmarB97/trynano/blob/master/src/locales/translation_instructions.md) for more details on how to contribute.
 Thanks!